harumo11/librealtime/README.md

 librealtime
 ==============
-## A modern and extremely easy C++11 library of real time processing.
+## A modern and extremely easy header only C++11 library of real time processing.

 ## 1.Introduction